 This beer deserves the name of a real beer.
 A typical, Upper Franconian, bottom-fermented Keller beer, copper-coloured, unfiltered and with no artificial CO2.
 It offers a full-bodied taste.
-The aroma hops used give the beer a pleasant bitterness.
+The aromatic hops used give the beer a pleasant bitterness.
 After traditional open fermentation and subsequent barrel fermentation, the beer matures in barrels from February to Whit Monday.

 In 2012, our trip to Scotland brought the breakthrough.
 A great Scottish Stout, black as night, dry and bitter.
 The high proportion of roasted malt and caramel malts combines with the bitterness and the use of top-fermented brewer's yeast to create a typical Scottish delight.